 Headed by Chief Barry D. Rountree, the WSPD is a force of approximately 570 sworn officers.
 The WSPD’s community policing effort, headed by the Community Resources Unit, boasts of such programs as Police Explorers, the Citizens’ Police Academy, and of course, Crime Prevention, and NeighborhoodWatch

 In its most recent newsletter, the Community Relations Division of the Winston-Salem Police Dept. featured a front-page message from Chief Rountree talking about the Winston-Salem Police Foundation, a charitable, independent 501 (c) nonprofit organization, and how it will “…secure financial resources the police need to strengthen community partnerships through mentoring, community outreach and police athletic leagues.”

-“It is important to invest in community relations, but that goes both ways,” Chief Rountree told The Chronicle in an interview Tuesday.
+“It is important to invest in community relations, but that goes both ways,” Chief Rountree, an African-American, said in an interview Tuesday.
 “As far as the police department is concerned, it works well because it shows the community that we are willing to work with the public, and have a good relationship.”